VanillaChan6571/TheOtherHats/README.md

 ### Template:
 Feel free to download our template for Illustrator, Photoshop and PNG.
 It should help you to place your hat correctly.
 Note: Climbing assets can be a bit tricky since the crewmate moves from left to right while climbing. [(Links on our Discord)](https://discord.com/channels/818086884089659412/838414132776140800/838423406654914572)

-### Testing:
-You can test your hat design by putting all the files in the \TheOtherHats\Test subfolder of your mod folder.
-Then whenever you start a freeplay game, you and all the dummies will be wearing the new hat.
-You don't need to restart Among Us if you change the hat files, just exit and reenter the freeplay mode.

-### Submission:
-— Please do not submit hats from other mods or hats that contain licensed contents, we can't and won't add them.
-— If you got a hat design, you can submit it on our [Discord](https://discord.com/channels/818086884089659412/838414132776140800/838423406654914572)
-— You can submit a picture of how the hat looks like in game or you can submit the hat files themselves :wink: